Using @starting-style for Modal Entry Effects

 }

-CSS.supports() cannot test @-rules directly.
-Use 'transition-behavior'
+CSS.supports() cannot test @-rules directly; transition-behavior

 const openModal = (el) => {